Course ObjectiveAfter completing this practical, the students will be able to build in a

 specifications, safety and risk analysis, design, code, test plans and

 Course ContentThis project creates a "playground" where students can experiment with

 different testing techniques they learned during the Software Testing

 course.
-Moreover, testing is practiced as just one phase in a more
+Moreover, they practice this testing as just one phase in a more

-general, systems engineering process, where software meets hardware.
+general, system engineering process, where software meets hardware.
+The

 systems under test, a model railway and a salinity and temperature

 controlled water plant, are inspired from real safety-critical systems,

 such as railway management systems and automatic insulin pumps.
 Both